 Greenhood orchids (Pterostylis species) look plain but their flowers are little marvels of nature, which trap insect pollinators (mainly Mycetophilidae and Sciaridae families, commonly known a fungus-gnats and dark-winged fungus-gnats respectively).
 The hood called a "galea" consists of the dorsal sepal fused with two lateral petals.
 The galea curves forward to form a light-filled chamber containing the column.
 The column, which contains the sexual parts of the flower (stigma and pollinia) has wings which fold around to form a tube.

-The lower (ventral) sepal together make the landing platform in which, a spring loaded petal called the labellum closes the trap when gnat passes over it.
+The lower sepals are partially joined make a landing platform on which, the lower highly modified petal, the labellum closes the trap when gnat passes over it.

 - Horizontal galea with a short labellum:- dark banded greenhood orchid P. sanguinea, frog greenhood orchid P. sargentii, cupped greenhood orchid P. concava, and painted rufous greenhood orchid P. picta.

 - Semi- vertical galea with long labellum:- jug orchid P. recurva, red-veined shell greenhood orchid P. hamiltonii, hairy stemmed snail greenhood orchid P setulosa, bird orchid P. barbata.